ritikachavan/Adapt/README.md

 ADAPT records human corrections as structured patterns.

-Future ambiguous cases can surface relevant historical corrections based on deterministic rule-based recall.
+Future ambiguous cases can surface relevant historical corrections using deterministic rule-based recall.

-The system does not claim that a stored correction "learned" something unless the correction actually influenced the current decision.
+The system does not claim that a stored correction "learned" something unless that correction actually influences a future decision.

 The memory layer can use signals such as: